fishline/Py2crazy/README.md

 Py2crazy is a modified version of the official Python interpreter (CPython 2.7.5) that supports finer-grained tracing and debugging.

-Py2crazy implements the following four features:
+It implements the following four features:

-1. Each Python bytecode instruction maps to a range of line and column numbers in the part of source code that compiled into that instruction.
+1. Each Python bytecode instruction maps to a range of line and column numbers in the portion of the source code that compiled into that instruction.

-2. Debugger applications such as `bdb` call the trace function at each executed bytecode rather than at each new executed line.
+2. Debugger applications (such as those built upon `bdb`) call the trace function at each executed bytecode rather than at each executed source line.

 3. Peephole optimizations and opcode prediction macros are disabled so that source code matches more closely with bytecode.
-Doing so makes stepping through executed bytecodes appear more intuitive to programmers, since steps aren't "magically" skipped.
+Doing so makes stepping through executed bytecodes appear more intuitive, since steps aren't "magically" skipped.

 4. The frame object exposes a new `f_valuestack` field, which is a list containing the current values on the expression stack used